wyim/MEDIQA-M3G-2024/README.md

 # Task Description

-Thist dataset includes clinical dermatology textual queries and their associated images, as well as the answers to the queries.
+This dataset includes clinical dermatology textual queries and their associated images, as well as the answers to the queries.

 The languages used here are Chinese (zh), English (en), and Spanish (es).